-Once you’ve launched your website into a new market, you’ll need to understand who visits your website, how they access it, and what they do when there.
+Once you’ve launched your website into a new market, the key challenge is to understand who visits your website, how they access it and what they do when there.

 Make informed choices about your marketing strategy for a new export market.
-Improve user experience by measuring their behavior and discover insights about how users interact with you.
+Improve user experience by measuring website visits and their behaviour, and discover insights about how users interact with you.

 Introducing Google Analytics

-Understanding user interactions is really helpful in a new export market where behavior is less easy to predict and where your marketing strategy for a new market could be in its early stages.
-By tracking the number of users interacting with your application, the number of user sessions, and the screens or web pages they visit, Google Analytics can help you hone your website or marketing strategy.
+Understanding user behaviour is really helpful in a new export market where interactions are less easy to predict and where your marketing strategy for a new market could be in its early stages.
+By tracking the number of users interacting with your application, the number of user sessions and the screens or web pages they visit, Google Analytics can help you hone your website or marketing strategy.
 That way it will better reflect the needs and interests of users in your new market.

 2 Getting started